mahuntington/panpsychism/unit_02/w06d04/homework/README.md

 ## Handling Sessions in Node

-You're going to create a two-page app.
-Create a new express server and npm install and require everything you need (install express, express-sessions, body-parser, ejs, and mongoose, etc.).
-Also remember to touch a .gitignore file and ignore node_modules.
-Do the following with this server:
+You're going to create a small application to continue using the new knowledge that you just obtained today.
+Create a new express server and npm install and require everything you need (install express, express-sessions, body-parser, ejs, and mongoose,etc.).

+Also remember to touch a [.gitignore](https://git-scm.com/docs/gitignore) file and ignore `node_modules`.

 **Commit 1** <br>
 <hr>
 "Commit 1: Created a new app and included the npm packages that I need."
 <hr>

+Do the following with this server:

 Create 2 pages: a welcome page and a form page.